jaantollander/dotfiles-arch/README.md

 - **Search over navigation**: We should use search whenever possible instead of having to navigate through menus.

 - **Text over binary**: We should use text files whenever binary format is not necessary.
+Also, it ieasier to search text files than binary files.

 - **Modular configuration**: Modularity makes it easier to change components and reason about dependencies.